icryez/jumpingGame/README.md

 ## Conclusion:
 This Flappy Bird Terminal Game project provides a fun and challenging experience for players within the confines of a terminal window.
 It demonstrates the capabilities of Go programming language in creating simple games and showcases the potential of terminal-based graphics for game development.

+Note: Currently only working on Linux and WSL2.